canonical-web-and-design/docs-demo/pages/snappy-dev/ubuntu_core_desktop.md

 ## What is Ubuntu Core?

-Snappy Ubuntu Core is a lightweight, transactionally updated OS for devices targeted at the Internet of Things (IoT).
-It consists of a minimal rootfs and key services such as network.
+Snappy Ubuntu Core is a lightweight, transactionally updated OS for devices targeted at the Internet of Things (IoT) space.
+It consists of a minimal `rootfs` and key services such as network.
 All other user features are added by installing additional snaps into a Snappy Ubuntu Core system or device.
 In simple terms, it can be though of as the smallest version of Ubuntu needed to support a system.

 Practical implementations of Snappy Ubuntu Core consist of: